How do you walk back anger in front of an audience of little kids?

 Yelling, that’s what happens.

 Coaching is incredibly rewarding.
 But it’s also incredibly exasperating — and it’s the exasperation that can lead to yelling.
 Often, coaches handle the frustration well.
 But coaches are humans.
-Maybe coach was having a bad day at work or had an argument with a spouse before the game.
-Maybe coach isn’t feeling all that well.
-Or maybe the difficulties of coaching just got to you.
-The end result is you lost it on the players.
+Maybe Coach was having a bad day at work or had an argument before the game.
+Maybe Coach isn’t feeling all that well.
+Maybe the difficulties of coaching, on one particular day, are just too much — and you lose it on your players.

 And for the future, try these tips to help avoid yelling at your players in the first place.